uo-ec607/lectures/08-regression/08-regression.md

 #### Comparing our model coefficients

-**fixest** provides an inbuilt `coefplot()` function that is very useful for visualizing model coefficients and things like event study evolution.
-(Take a look at the function's help documentation.)
-In general, however, I like to visualize and compare coefficients across models using **ggplot2**.
-This leverages the fact that we have saved (or can save) the model output as data frames with `broom::tidy()`.
-For example,
+**fixest** provides an inbuilt `coefplot()` function for plotting estimation results.
+This is especially useful for tracing the evolution of treatment effects over time.
+(Take a look [here](https://cran.r-project.org/web/packages/fixest/vignettes/fixest_walkthrough.html#23_adding_interactions:_yearly_treatment_effect.)
+When it comes to comparing coefficients across models, however, I personally prefer to do this "manually" with **ggplot2**.
+Consider the below example, which leverages the fact that we have saved (or can save) regression models as data frames with `broom::tidy()`.

 ```r